 As the #MeToo movement marks its first year, more than 260 powerful men have lost their jobs after public allegations of sexual harassment.
 Now, many employers are re-examining their legal obligations to provide sexual harassment training, and asking this critical question: “Are we doing enough to prevent this kind of abuse in the workplace?”

-One of the key ways lawmakers have sought to increase accountability for sexual harassment is by creating robust training requirements, and Maine is no exception.
-In 2018, Maine enacted a new law—which hasn’t garnered much attention—requiring employers to adhere to specific training requirements and upping penalties.
+One of the key ways lawmakers have sought to increase accountability for sexual harassment is by creating robust training requirements, and ME is no exception.
+In 2018, ME enacted a new law—which hasn’t garnered much attention—requiring employers to adhere to specific training requirements and upping penalties.

 The new law, P.L. chapter 162, shifts enforcement of sexual harassment training requirements squarely within the Department of Labor.
 The law requires employers to adhere to a “compliance checklist” created by the Department of Labor, and increases penalties for violations of education and training requirements, specifically:

 - $1,000 for the first violation

 - Posting requirements ranging from $25 to $1,000 per day, with multiple violations increasing those costs

 The “checklist” created by the Department is not as much a “training checklist,” as it is a compilation of definitions and resources.
 Employers should be mindful of this resource and monitor further training requirements adopted by the DOL.

 These changes provide a good opportunity for employers to review their existing training programs.
 Sexual harassment training in 2019 is necessarily different than its forerunners.
 Showing stock video footage or clicking through a PowerPoint while attendees look at their phones is not sufficient and sets the wrong tone.
 We have seen many recent examples in the news of sexual harassment training missing the mark, from a slide that simply includes “harassment = bad”, to trainers actually dismissing inappropriate behavior and discouraging its reporting.